codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

-# Summaryandnotes
-Final thoughts: Overall, this independant study has let me grow my knowledge of the game industry vastly.
-I was able to learn and experience multiple areas of game development as well as the business processes.
-Not only did I learn how games actual work code and art wise, but I also learned a a thing or two about the publishing aspect of video games.
-My experience also crossed multiple platforms from PC, web, and mobile development.
-During my first half of the semester I really honed in on what actual makes a game good, and how they are built to a technical level.
-Not only did Unity empower me to write and learn C# , but also give me hand on experience in package/file managment.
-Understanding how basic 3D games are built is extremely difficult and takes time.
-It also took a tremendous ammount of time and research to even start understanding how to build a game engine.
-The game enginge required just as much knowledge and know how as actually building a good game which I found interesting.
-For the second half of the class I was able to experience createing and testing a VR game on my phone through GoogleCardboard.
-I did learn quite a bit about how VR games must consider degree's of freedom, complex scripts, new players interactions, latency, hardare, configuration , and a multitude of other aspects.
-VR video games are definetley complex and require lots of time and know how to complete.
-I could barley manage to configure, edit , and run my own APK file on my phone.

-  More than anything this expereince has taught me not to give up.
-Each section of the game industry that I learned about brought new and interesting challenges to the table.
-I found that the funnest and easiest aspect of game development turned out to be creating the game mechanics and art.
-The hardest aspect of each area I had explored was definetley configuration.
-I'm sure on a real game dev team there is probably a lead who handles configuration and runtime errors.
-Again and again I wasted the most time on degbugging or trying to even get my applicaton configured.
-If I were to persure this industry further I would start a 2D or 3D game from scratch to limit the possibilites of major headaches.
-I believe that it would also be more effective to join an open source game dev community to learn the ropes versus trying to learn everything on your own.

-  I understand now why it takes whole teams and major companies to even create one good game.
-The ammount of time taken to market, code, create, explore, animate, light, debug, configure , and publish a game would take numerous years.
-The more complex the game is would also drasticly increase this ammount of time.

-# If I could redo this course what would I have done differently?
-If I had the chance or time to go back and redo this course I would have honeslty kept it to either 3D, 3D game engines, or VRgames.
-Trying to do all 3 resulted in 2 unfinished projects that need more time spent on them.
-I did however learn a LOT about each of these and it gave me a wide perspective on video games and video game technology.

 ## What went well
 - I learned a ton about game design, development, engines, XR , and much more
 - I was able to complete a unique 3D video game and publish it on my own to a website